-3 Normal Units
+3 Mainstream Units

-3.1 Who should take normal units?
+3.1 Who should take mainstream units?

-Normal Units of Study are designed for students who have both the necessary background and interest in mathematics, and who want to study mathematics beyond junior units, or need to do so in order to satisfy degree requirements.
-Normal units cover much the same material as advanced units, but less rigourously.
+Mainstream Units of Study are designed for students who have both the necessary background and interest in mathematics, and who want to study mathematics beyond junior units, or need to do so in order to satisfy degree requirements.
+Mainstream units cover much the same material as advanced units, but less rigourously.